Comparing Styles across Languages: A Cross-Cultural Exploration of Politeness: Comparing Politeness via PoliteLex

 \newcolumntype{R}{>{ \arraybackslash}X}

-\paragraph{Results} Table~\ref{tab:coverage} analyzes our generated politeness lexica in Spanish and Japanese.
-We measure lexical coverage for all utterances in our dataset, and in both cases, the lexica generated by MLC has better coverage than 1:1 machine translation.
+\paragraph{Dataset coverage.} Table~\ref{tab:coverage} analyzes our generated politeness lexica in Spanish and Japanese.
+We measure \textit{dataset coverage} for each language -- an utterance is ``covered'' if it contains at least one word in a lexical category, and we define dataset coverage as the percent of covered utterances.
+In both cases, the lexica generated by MLC has better coverage than 1:1 machine translation using Google Translate.

-Figure~\ref{fig:MLC-results} details the resulting category-level importances from select PoliteLex categories, with the frequency of words in each category given in parentheses.
+\paragraph{Results.} Figure~\ref{fig:MLC-results} details the resulting category-level importances from select PoliteLex categories, with the frequency of words in each category given in parentheses.
 Categories with positive importance are indicators of politeness, as the extracted Shapley values are highest for words within those categories.
 Similarly, categories with negative importance scores indicate rudeness.

 For certain categories, we see a strong similarity across languages.
-Apologetic expressions (e.g. \texttt{``I'm sorry''}, \texttt{``my bad''}) and expressions of gratitude (e.g. \texttt{``thank you''}, \texttt{``I appreciate it''}) tend to universally indicate politeness, with Japanese speakers expressing gratitude and apologies with the highest frequently.
+Apologetic expressions (e.g. \texttt{``I'm sorry''}, \texttt{``my bad''}) and expressions of gratitude (e.g. \texttt{``thank you''}, \texttt{``I appreciate it''}) tend to universally indicate politeness.
+Interestingly, we see Japanese speakers using expressions of gratitude and apology with the highest frequency across languages.

 We also notice interesting differences.
 The word \texttt{``please''} in English, Spanish, and Chinese does not indicate politeness, despite being used with similar frequency in all four languages.
 For example, the following English and Spanish utterances